mikekinlock/mc-vip-lounge/README.md

 This is just a little study project of two friends to discover existing technologies.
-The project it self is to create a multi-thread chat in that different clients can have a private and group chats.
+The project it self is to create a multi-thread chat in that different clients can have private and group chats.

 ## Features that the chat is already having:
-1. A client can create a private by selecting a online
+1. A client can create a private by selecting a online clients
 2. A client can create a group chat by selecting multiple online clients

 ## Features that the chat should have in the future: